Bionif92/Cursos-de-Programacion/React/React.md

       );
     };

-    if (isInitial) { // when start application dont overw isInitial = false;
+    if (isInitial) { // when start application dont overwrite with nothing in the cart isInitial = false;
       return;
     }